John Ritter: Film and television

 Ritter became a household name on Three's Company, portraying struggling culinary student Jack Tripper with two female roommates.
-Ritter co-starred opposite Joyce DeWitt and Suzanne Somers, and then later Jenilee Harrison and Priscilla Barnes.
+Ritter co-starred opposite Joyce DeWitt and Suzanne Somers, and later Jenilee Harrison and Priscilla Barnes.
 Much of the comedy centered around Jack's pretending to be gay to keep the old-fashioned landlords appeased over the co-ed living arrangements.
 The series spent several seasons near the top of the ratings in the United States before ending in 1984.
 A year-long spin-off, Three's a Crowd, ensued, as the Jack Tripper character has a live-in girlfriend and runs his own bistro.
-The original series has been seen continuously in reruns and is available on DVD.
 During the run of Three's Company, Ritter appeared in the films Hero at Large, Americathon, and They All Laughed.
-In 1986, he played the role of Dad in the music video for Graham Nash's song "Innocent Eyes" from the album of the same name.
+In 1986, he played the role of Dad in the music video for Graham Nash's song "Innocent Eyes".

 Hooperman was Ritter's first regular television role after Three's Company.
 Detective Harry Hooperman inherits a run-down apartment building and hires Susan Smith (Debrah Farentino) to run it.
-A relationship follows, and Hooperman must juggle work, love, and the antics of Bijoux the dog.
-In 1988, John was nominated for both an Emmy Award and a Golden Globe Award for his work on Hooperman.
+In 1988, Ritter was nominated for both an Emmy Award and a Golden Globe Award for his work on Hooperman.
 Ritter won a People's Choice Award for this role.
 From 1992 to 1995, Ritter returned to television for three seasons as John Hartman, aide to a U.S. Senator, in Hearts Afire.
-This series starred Markie Post as Georgie Anne Lahti and Billy Bob Thornton as Billy Bob Davis.
-He also played Garry Lejeune / Roger Tramplemain in the production Noises Off in 1992.
+He played Garry Lejeune / Roger Tramplemain in the production Noises Off in 1992.